 Let me introduce The Sorcerer discovered in 1960 in Ariège, France.
-He has been regarded a mythical figure, a shaman, leading a ritual dance.
+He has been regarded as a mythical figure, a shaman, leading a ritual dance.
 The fact that he directly looks at us as if he is interrupted, is remarkable.
 Why is he doing that?
 My method of getting to know him better is through drawing him and paying attention to what I observe during the process of drawing.
-This I combine with reading about him.
+This I combine with research.
 I will never be able to see the Sorcerer, thus I fully depend on reference photos and interpretations by the man who set out to show the world all cave painting by sketching, Henri Breuil.

 By looking at these two images, a controversy becomes immediately manifest; is Henri Breuil’s drawing a reliable copy or is it his interpretation?
 This has been hotly debated but I won’t go into this.
 I trust Jean Clottes who has asserts Breuil’s drawing after having seen the original perhaps over 20 times over many years.

 Breuil’s drawing is however problematic, even if it is a truthful copy of the original rock art drawing.
 I start to draw the Sorcerer, scaling it up in size, working on his head.
 It is said that the sorcerer isn’t a shaman, it isn’t a human; it is a composite figure bringing together many drawings of Ariège cave.
 Here we see, the antlers of a stag, the ears of a wolf, the face of a deer, the eyes of an owl, the beard of a bison, the claws of a bear, the pose and the tail of a rearing horse, and the (hind) legs and genitalia of a man.